erinnacland/erinnacland.github.io/_pages/about.md

 ---

-## Do genetics interact with environment to affect youth antisocial behavior?
+## Are there youth who are especially impacted by environmental adversity?

 In a longitudinal study (N = 721), we assessed how genetic risk for antisociality (via two polygenetic risk scores; PRSa,c) and hostile environments (school violence, harsh parenting) related to stable and unstable forms of antisocial behavior (nonaggressive conduct problems, physical aggression, social aggression) across adolescence (ages 13, 15, and 17 years).